 - Election District Polling Locations (by Street - Updated 2/25/2020)

 - Township Polling Places (Updated 2/25/2020)

 |Tuesday, May 12, 2020||Municipal Election||VOTE BY MAIL|

 |Tuesday, July 7, 2020 (New Date)||Primary Election||6:00 AM - 8:00 PM|

 Municipal Elections are held every 4 years.
 The next General Municipal Election will be held on May 7, 2024

 Election Information and Notices

-As such, there will NOT be any polling locations open on May 12, 2020.
-You will receive your vote by mail ballot on or about April 21st.
-You can vote anytime once you receive your ballot through May 12, 2020<
+As such, there will LIMITED polling locations open on July 7, 2020 for provisional paper ballots and disabled accessible voting ONLY!
+You will receive your vote by mail ballot on or about June 12th.
+You can vote anytime once you receive your ballot through July 7, 2020.

 All registered voters will receive a ballot in the mail.